HouQiming/ama/doc/api_node.md

 --------------
 - `nd.FormatFancyMessage(msg, flags)`

-Format a clang-style message, referencing `this` We intentionally limit our messages to warnings and notes
+Format a clang-style message, referencing `this`.
+We intentionally limit our messages to warnings and notes.

 --------------
 - `nd.ComputeLineNumber()`